What's Ringworm and How You Treat It?

 - Sharing clothes or towels with others

-The best way to prevent ringworm is to ensure you’re not in direct contact with people who already carry the infection, and make sure you don’t share clothing that has direct contact with the skin.
+The best way to prevent ringworm is to ensure you’re not in direct contact with people who already carry the infection.
+Also make sure you don’t share clothing that has direct contact with the skin.

-It is also important to take your pets to the veterinarian and dry them well after bathing them (especially the areas between their toes, under the legs and their groins).
+It’s important to take your pets to the vet and properly dry them after washing them (especially the areas between their toes, under the legs and their groins).

-If you’re not especially keen to use medicines prescribed by a doctor, or if you just want another treatment to complement antifungal creams or lotions bought at the pharmacy, we recommend the following natural remedies for ringworm:
+If you’re not especially keen to use medicines prescribed by a doctor, or if you just want another treatment to complement anti-fungal creams or lotions bought at the pharmacy, we recommend the following natural remedies to help treat ringworm:

 How to Prepare